gerstrong/Commander-Genius/hqp/Readme_hqp.txt

 Update Log
 ----------

+Not Released
+- keen 2 map song remixed a bit

 Release 2.2 (2014-05-24)
 - Minor Revisions on Keen5, they should sound better now
 - New Keen6 tunes, enjoy!